Naples, Italy

 When we asked people about industries and career opportunities in Naples, they reponded:

 "Foreigners in Naples often find employment in various sectors such as tourism, where they work as tour guides, hotel staff, or restaurant employees.
 Many also work in the education sector as language teachers, particularly teaching English.
 Some foreigners find jobs in multinational companies or start their own businesses, especially in the food and beverage industry.
 Others work in the arts, culture, and entertainment industry, contributing to Naples' vibrant music, theater, and film scenes.
 Additionally, there are foreigners who work in the tech industry, as Naples is home to several tech startups.
-Lastly, some foreigners work in international organizations or non-profit entities based in the city," commented one expat who made the move to Naples.
+Lastly, some foreigners work in international organizations or non-profit entities based in the city," remarked one expat who made the move to Naples.

 What is life like in Naples?